mcowger/apantli/SECURITY.md

 ---

 **Remember**: Apantli is designed for local, single-user use.
-If you need multi-user support or network exposure, implement proper authentication, authorization, and encryption before deployment.
+API token authentication provides ultra-basic security suitable for trusted networks only.
+If you need multi-user support, public network exposure, or production deployment, implement proper authentication, authorization, encryption, and rate limiting before deployment.